r0zetta/MARL/README.md

 I haven't trained this one for any decent length of time yet.

 ## AV
 I'm training this one now.
-After 200 episodes (a few hours, PvP is already happening!)
+After 200 episodes (a few hours), PvP is already happening!
+However, this is likely due to the policies being mostly stochastic.

 ![av_animated1](images/av_game1.gif)
 ![av_animated2](images/av_game2.gif)
 ![av_animated3](images/av_game3.gif)

+After about 650 episodes (trained overnight), the agents mostly fight in the middle of the map.
+Some get stuck in corners, and others explore a bit.
+The agents have learned to take out some lieutenants, but haven't figured out where the commanders are.

 # Findings